Our Vision, Mission and Values

 - ILFA supply merchandise including t-shirts, vests, and balloons and other promotional items to fundraisers.

-- Other funds go toward administrative operations.
+- A portion of unrestricted funds go toward administrative operations.

 Finance and Accounts